 The Municipal Systems Act (Section 21(B)) requires the Municipality to establish an official website.
 The Municipal Website is an integral part of the Municipality's communication infrastructure and strategy.
-It serves as a tool for community participation, improves stakeholder involvement and facilitates stakeholder monitoring and evaluation of municipal performance.
-Bergrivier Municipality's official website is: www.bergmun.org.za
+It

 The Municipality is required to place all information that must be made public in terms of the Municipal Systems Act and the Municipal Finance Management Act (MFMA) on this Website.
 Section 75 of the MFMA specifies that the following documents must be placed on the website: